-In order to conduct observations that will count towards final evaluations in the Broward Instructional Growth and Evaluation System (BrIDGES), following the Marzano Teaching Framework, the observer must complete the following:
+In order to conduct observations that will count towards final evaluations in the Broward Instructional Growth and Evaluation System (BrIDGES), the observer must complete be "credentialed" in the evaluation system.
+The credentialing sessions provide training in the evaluation system's content and demonstrate how observations are coded based on the Protocols and Rubrics.
+Observers must pass content and scoring assessments to earn the "credentialed" status.